cleminso/aaveSimulator/docs/CONVENTIONS.md

 	1. Make sure to compose on top of it and not modify the components directly
 11. We are building an app that should load quickly, and work on every browser, as well as browsers on mobile phones and tablets
 12. Do not ask for confirmation or any suggestion, follow the request precisely
-13. Maintain the todo list before starting work, break each down into tasks, and after every update and maintain a changelog at the bottom of the file, in a journaling style
+13. Maintain the todo list before starting work, break each down into tasks
 14. Think carefully before doing, but be mindful of how much you think, don't over-think
 15. Create 3-step numbered plans before coding
 16. Display current plan step clearly